Avangardum/Soteo/Architecture.md

 ## Shard scoped services

 `EntityManager` creates entities, stores an index of existing entities, notifies about entity additions and removals.

-`Synchronization Server` and `Synchronization Client` synchronize entities between the shard server and the client.
+`Synchronization Server` and `Synchronization Client` synchronize entities between shard servers and clients.